Velvet-fronted nuthatch: Habitat and ecology

 The velvet-fronted nuthatch is a resident breeder of all types of forests from deciduous to evergreen forest.
 In the Sunderbans, they are found in Sonneratia mangrove forests.
 They also live within secondary forest and make use of the shade trees in south Indian coffee plantations.

 Like other nuthatches they have strongly curved claws that allow them to climb down vertical tree trunks, unlike species such as woodpeckers that only work their way upwards.
 It moves jerkily up and down or around tree branches and trunks.
 It is an active feeder on insects and spiders, gleaned on the bark of the trunk and branches, and may be found in mixed feeding flocks with other passerines.
 The insects they disturb are sometimes taken by the racket-tailed drongo in Sri Lanka.

-This is a noisy bird, often located by its repeated “sit-sit-sit” call.
+This is a noisy bird, often located by its repeated "sit-sit-sit" call.

-Adults go through a complete postnuptial moult that begins at the end of June in northern India.
+Adults go through a complete postbreeding moult that begins at the end of June in northern India.

 Plasmodium parasites including Haemoproteus have been detected in their blood.
 Feather mites of the genus Neodectes are found on the species.

 Breeding

-Nests are in tree holes or crevices, lined with moss, fur and feathers, or grass.
-The breeding season on northern India is in summer, April to June and January to May in southern India and Sri Lanka.
-Unlike other nuthatches, it is said not to employ mud to narrow the entrance of the hole.
+The nests are in tree holes or crevices, lined with moss, fur and feathers, or grass.
+The breeding season on northern India is in summer, April to June, and January to May in southern India and Sri Lanka.
+Unlike other nuthatches, it is said not to use mud to narrow the entrance of the hole.
 Three to six eggs are laid, white speckled with red.
 The female spends more time incubating but both take turns in feeding the young.